Last Updated on

 Wild camping near The Cobbler and campsite information

 The Cobbler is located in Loch Lomond and Trossachs National Park, near Glasgow.
 This region has been extremely popular with campers for many years which led to degradation in many areas of the park.
 The park’s management, therefore, decided to introduce ban for wild camping, it is forbidden by law from April to October.
 Nearest campsites can be found in Luss, Sallochy, Millarochy Bay and Inverbeg.

 What we loved about hiking The Cobbler

-The Cobbler is a straight forward hike in a beautiful scenery.
-Trail is well made and easy to follow throughout.
-Depending on walker’s fitness or simply the mood, the hike can be extended to include neighbouring mountain (or two) Beinn Narnain and Beinn Ime- this makes a very adventurous and demanding day out in the hills.
+The Cobbler is a straight forward hike in beautiful surroundings.
+The trail is well made and easy to follow throughout.
+Depending on walker’s fitness or simply the mood, the hike can be extended to include neighbouring mountain (or two) Beinn Narnain and Beinn Ime – this makes a very adventurous and demanding day out in the hills.

 *Level of difficulty explained: 1– easy walk, mostly flat 2-easy hillwalk, good path 3-moderate, possible some steep sections 4-long hillwalk, possibly some scrambling involved, possibly pathless 5-difficult, possibly pathless, long, requires technical skills